Know where you stand in the OPM pipeline.

 Federal retirees whose package is somewhere in the OPM pipeline — agency, payroll, intake, adjudication, or final payment — and who want to understand where they stand and what to do next.
 Especially useful if you’re past the months OPM quotes and the portal still just says “in process.”

-How is cohort data calculated?
+How is the comparison data calculated?

 Do you have access to my OPM case?